A transparent selection rationale

 React, Angular, and Vue variants appear when the same UI pattern changes meaningfully across frameworks, instead of duplicating every prompt mechanically.

-Items point to shipped FrontendAtlas routes, so you can open a prompt, solve it, and keep progress attached to the ranked list.
+Each item opens a focused prompt, so you can solve it and keep progress attached to the curated list.

 Practice path